-Student Type S/U Options Av vailable 1 st Year (including 1 st Year Special Term Beyond 1 st Year Special Term (if unutilized) Newly admitted students without prior university experience.
-This includes students with: < 20 APCs 32 Units 12 Units Clean slate transfer from another University or Faculty Re-admitted into NUS on a clean slate ≥ 20 APCs 20 Units 12 Units Students with some prior University experience.
-This includes: Transfer from another University with credits From partner Universities whose first year of study is not at NUS Enrolled in DDP where Law is one of the partner faculties and hence spent their first year in Law 12 Units 12 Units Students with a prior University degree 0 Units 0 Units
+Student Type S/U Options Available 1 st Year (including 1 st Year Special Term) Beyond 1 st Year Special Term (if unultilised) Newly admitted students without prior <20 APCs 32 Units 12 Units university experience.
+This includes students with: ≥ 20 APCs 20 Units 12 Units Clean slate transfer from another University or FacultyRe-admitted into NUS on a clean slate Students with some prior University experience.
+This includes: - Transfer from another University with Units - From partner Universities whose first year of study is not at NUS - Enrolled in DDP where Law is one of the partner faculties and hence spent their first year in Law 12 Units 12 Units Students with a prior University degree 0 Units 0 Units